 I sat on the concept for a few years.
 Slowly adding to the program as I learned new hacks and read new research.
 Time was passing and the idea was getting dusty.
 I simply wasn't making it enough of a priority to get it going.

-My wife, Ana, is a website and app designer, running Drool Digital.
+My wife, Ana, is a website and app designer, was running Drool Digital at the time.
 She showed me how effective the concept could be if delivered through an app.
 Things started to move.